learn-co-curriculum/binary-and-hexadecimal/README.md

 a "base anything" number system.
 In fact,
 [there have been computers built that had 3 states](https://en.wikipedia.org/wiki/Ternary_computer) which used the base 3 number system, or "ternary".

+These integer number systems have "digits".
+In decimal, a digit can be 0-9, in binary 0-1, and hexadecimal 0-F (16 unique values per digit).

+## Counting

+We count in these number systems the same way, the digits just flip faster or slower than we're used to in decimal.

+### Decimal counting

+Here's an easy one, we count like this in decimal:

+`7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20`

+Every time the digit increases, if it exceeds the maximum digit value, then the digit next to it increases and the digit being increased resets to zero.

+### Binary counting

+`0, 1, 10, 11, 100, 101, 110, 111, 1000`

+### Hexadecimal counting

+`0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, 10`

+## Representation in decimal

+There is a nice way to use our familiar decimal system to think of other number systems.
+It looks like this.

+### Decimal

+### Binary

+### Hex